Administrative Advisory Committee (AAC)

 Customs Person Committee Head(s)

 The Customs Person Committee Head(s) is (are) responsible for selecting, leading, and organizing the work of the Customs Committee.
 The major components of the Committee’s effort include the conceptualization of the Customs Program, particularly as it pertains to the role of Customs Persons (in conjunction with the Peer Awareness Facilitators, Ambassadors for Multicultural Awareness, Honor Code Orienteers, and Upper Class Advisors), and the selection, training, and on-going support of the Customs Persons; and the successful implementation of Customs Week, working with Peer Awareness Facilitator, Honor Code Orienteer and the Ambassadors for Multicultural Awareness Committees.
 The Customs Person Head(s) will serve as the voice of Customs Person Committee to the administration, faculty, and student body.
 The Head(s), along with Honor Code Orienteer Head(s), Peer Awareness Head(s) and Ambassadors for Multicultural Awareness Head(s), will select the Customs Week Committee Head(s).
 The CP Committee Head(s) will be representatives to the Customs Week Committee, unless they choose to delegate this responsibility to a willing member of the Customs Committee.
 The Head(s) should have a firm commitment to mission of the Customs Program: Customs is about community, not conformity.
 Customs Week provides everyone the space to settle in and begin the college-experience by engaging each other in fun and interactive ways that promote healthy community.
 Customs also helps first-year students figure out what they want to do and how they can get there.
-What’s more, Customs is a time to learn from and about each others differences, backgrounds, and experiences.
+What’s more, Customs is a time to learn from and about each other’s differences, backgrounds, and experiences.
 The Customs Person Head(s) will consist of one or two sophomores or juniors.
 This is a year- long position.
-Please contact Kenzie Thorp (mthorp) or Josh Nadel (jnadel), the current Customs Person Co-Heads, with any questions specific to this position.
-The advisor for this program is Michael Martinez, Dean for First Year Students.
+The advisor for this program is Michael Martinez, Dean for First Year Students, or 2015 Co-Heads Rachel Lee & Stephan Davis.

 Honor Code Orienteer Committee Head(s)